eventhorizontelescope/docker-recipes/eat/README.md

 `1.6`, `20200130`, `1`, `latest` | `20200130` | `20200130` | `0cb085aa` | `491dd805` | `7a056749`

-In general, although a Docker image is immutable, building a new image is not, even with the same Dockerfile.
+In general, although a Docker image is immutable, building a new image is not even when using the same Dockerfile.
-Nevertheless, by following Project Laniakea's best practices and using the Laniakea base image, building an EAT container using this Dockerfile should be reproducible.
+Nevertheless, by following Project Laniakea's best practices and using the Laniakea base image, building image with this Dockerfile should be reproducible.
 Non-reproducibility is considered a bug in Project Laniakea, please report non-reproducibility issues to the maintainer.